-When it comes to the attractions of the Myrtle Beach, South Carolina area, I’d have to list my favorite as Brookgreen Gardens Sculpture Garden in nearby Murrells Inlet, SC, situated between the Waccamaw River and the Atlantic Ocean.
+When it comes to the attractions of the Myrtle Beach, South Carolina area, I'd have to list my favorite as Brookgreen Gardens Sculpture Garden, a National Historic Landmark in nearby Murrells Inlet, SC, situated between the Waccamaw River and the Atlantic Ocean.

 Now I like pancake houses and miniature golf as much as the next guy–and Myrtle Beach and the South Carolina Grand Strand area seems to have more than its share of those sorts of amusements–but you all know that Kris and I are real suckers for art.
 Especially when the display of that art is so unexpected, refreshing, and new to us.
-Because, honestly, we’d never heard of all the American sculptors whose work is displayed at Brookgreen Gardens, and we were so glad to make the introductions.
+Because, honestly, we'd never heard of all the American sculptors whose work is displayed at Brookgreen Gardens, and we were so glad to make the introductions.